Leeds East Academy is committed to delivering a vibrant and engaging curriculum which produces the highest possible outcomes for each and every child.

 Numeracy complements Literacy and is sometimes called ‘mathematical literacy’.
 Both skills are needed in order to function fully in modern life.

 Being numerate means being able to reason with numbers and other mathematical concepts, to apply these in a range of contexts and to solve a variety of problems.
 Being numerate is as much about thinking and reasoning logically as about ‘doing sums’.

 - Solve problems

 - Make decisions based on logical thinking and reasoning.

 Numeracy at LEA

 Developing the numeracy skills of all students is a priority at Leeds East.
 All subjects explore the numeracy skills required in their curriculum and develop understanding of these with students, highlighting its importance outside of the maths classroom.
 It is imperative that students identify how numeracy underpins contexts in all subjects.
 Within maths, we use problem solving and real-life contexts to relate skills to everyday scenarios.

-- Students across Year 7-10 complete Numeracy Ninjas at the start of 2-5 maths lessons a week, which entails 30 questions being completed in five minutes to reinforce their mental and written calculations.
+- Students across Year 7-10 complete Numeracy Ninjas at the start of at least one lesson per week (dependent on the bespoke need of the class), which entails 30 questions being completed in five minutes to reinforce their mental and written calculations.
 Numeracy Ninjas aids iterative testing and aims to reinforce numerical knowledge.
 Daily results are used to inform future planning to ensure all students’ progress.

-- Whole staff CPD has empowered all teachers with resources and inspiration to promote numeracy across all subjects.
+- Regular staff CPD is used to empower all teachers with resources, calculation processes and inspiration to promote numeracy across all subjects.